Loading...

 Scenario

-The server feels sluggish during routine work, and you suspect a combination of interactive shells and CPU-heavy commands are competing for resources.
-You need to manage job state (foreground vs background) and reduce the priority of a noisy workload so the system stays usable while it runs.
+The server feels sluggish during routine work, and you suspect a mix of interactive shells and CPU-heavy commands are competing for resources.
+You need to manage job state (foreground versus background) and reduce the priority of a noisy workload so the system stays usable while it runs.

 Operator context

 Job control keeps you productive in a live shell session.
-Priority control helps you be a good citizen on shared systems without killing workloads that still need to finish.
+Priority control helps you reduce impact on shared systems without killing work that still needs to finish.

 Objective